Iron Dome and SkyHunter Systems

 SHORT-RANGE AIR DEFENSE

-It's the world’s most used missile defense system, intercepting more than 1,500 targets with a greater than 90 percent success rate since being fielded in 2011.
+Raytheon teams with Rafael Advanced Defense Systems to defend populated areas and critical assets with the Iron Dome Weapon System.
+It's the world’s most-used system, intercepting more than 1,500 incoming targets with a success rate exceeding 90 percent since being fielded in 2011.

 Learn more about Raytheon's Missile Defense Solutions.